Updated Apr 11, 2026§ For Everyday Items

 Bottom Line

 The Moto Tag is the better tracker for anyone with a UWB-compatible Android phone who wants the fastest, most precise way to locate lost items.
-The directional arrow on a Pixel 8 Pro tracked within 15 degrees in our 8-week test, and IP67 means you can clip it to a backpack or dog collar without worrying about rain.
+The directional arrow on a UWB-compatible Pixel points you straight to the tracker, and IP67 means you can clip it to a backpack or dog collar without worrying about rain.
 At $60 for a 4-pack, it’s also the more cost-effective option for covering multiple items.

 Chipolo Pop earns its spot for mixed-ecosystem households.
 That 120dB speaker is loud enough to locate a tracker through a car door, and the ability to switch to Apple Find My gives you an escape hatch if you ever change phone platforms.
 Just know that the switch requires a factory reset, not a toggle.